Tdortiz/CountPrimes/README.md

 It uses two rules to determine if a number is prime:

-    1. Every prime (except 2 & 3) is withing +-1 of a multiple of 6
+    1. Every prime (except 2 & 3) is withing +- of a multiple of 6

-    2. Sieve of Eratosthenes
+    2. SQRT theory - When checking factors for number 'x' you only have to check from 2 to sqrt(x).
+    * This cuts down on A LOT of processing.
+    * For example, to check if 1,000,000 is a prime (ignoring a even number check) you would just have to check for factors between 1 and 1,000 instead of 1 to 1,000,000